ironsheep/P2-vscode-extensions/TASKS-User.md

 Propeller Tool installs into `C:\Program Files (x86)\Parallax Inc\Propeller Tool\`.
 So I just created a sibling directory: `C:\Program Files (x86)\Parallax Inc\PNut\` and copy all of the unpacked files into that directory.

+**NOTE:** *if you experience problems with the tasks running PNut it is generally that the .bat files are not identifying the pnut executable by the correct name.
+At each install check the content of `\PNut\pnut_shell.bat` and `\PNut\pnut_report.bat` and make sure the pnut versioned name is correct with what's in the folder.
+Occasionally Chip forgets to modify these .bat files before release.*

 I right-mouse on the PNut_{version}.exe file and select "**Pin to taskbar**".

 I then [add a new PATH element](#os-windows) using the windows settings app. to point to where your binaries ended up on your file system.
 In my case I added a path segment pointing to `C:\Program Files (x86)\Parallax Inc\PNut\`.